Ali Velshi: Honours

-Pop culture
+In popular culture

 Referencing Velshi's signature bald pate, the comedian Jon Stewart has referred to Velshi as the "Hairless Prophet of Doom" on The Daily Show,—the "H-POD" moniker is now frequently repeated by others.

-Stephen Colbert referred to Velshi as "CNN's business reporter from our hairless, raceless future" on an episode of The Colbert Report wherein he discussed the 2007–2008 financial crisis.
+Stephen Colbert referred to Velshi as "CNN's business reporter from our hairless, raceless future" on an episode of The Colbert Report wherein he discussed the 2008 financial crisis.

-In addition to appearing on The Daily Show, Velshi appeared on The Oprah Winfrey Show on October 3, 2008, during the global financial crisis and on The View on February 4, 2009, after the launch of his first book on the crisis.
+In addition to appearing on The Daily Show, Velshi appeared on The Oprah Winfrey Show on October 3, 2008, during the 2008 financial crisis and on The View on February 4, 2009, after the launch of his first book on the crisis.

 Velshi played himself in the 2010 Oliver Stone film Wall Street: Money Never Sleeps.

-During the recurring intro segment of Homeland (season 7) at the 30 second-mark, there is an audio clip of Velshi saying, "... the mood of the country.
+During the recurring intro segment of season 7 of Homeland at the 30 second-mark, there is an audio clip of Velshi saying, "... the mood of the country.
 It's not great ...".
-This audio clip was taken from the August 30, 2017, edition of MSNBC's The 11th Hour (news program) when Velshi was a guest host.
+This audio clip was taken from the August 30, 2017, edition of MSNBC's The 11th Hour when Velshi was a guest host.
 His full transcript was: "A new Fox News poll gives us an even closer look at the mood of the country.
 It's not great."